This page may contain affiliate links. If you make a purchase through one of our affiliate links, we'll earn a commission, at no extra cost to you.

 Fire Pit Safety and Placement

-It is also advised to look for the rules and ordinances regarding open fire pit in your local area.
+It is also advised to look for the rules and ordinances regarding open fire pits in your local area.

 Frequently Asked Questions